How to Do an Oil Change Yourself: DIY Oil Change Tips You’ll Wish You Knew Sooner

 High Quality Oil Filters

-There’s a huge difference between an economy oil filter and a top-of-the-line version (shown here).
+There’s a huge difference between an economy oil filter and a top-of-the-line version (above).
 But there’s only a small difference in price.
 If you use conventional oil and diligently change it every 5,000 kilometres, you can get by with the economy filter.
 But if you regularly “forget” and go beyond that mileage or use long-mileage synthetic blends or full synthetic, spend the extra bucks on a better filter.
 Look at these cutaway filters and you can see why the premium filter is a better choice.
+Check out more expert advice on how to buy the right engine oil and oil filter.

 A Note on Oil Filter Wrenches